VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent/comfort2-chalet.md

 ## Cleaning
-You have to do the dishes, take the waste to our containerpark and leave the chalet tidy.
+On departure, please leave the accommodation tidy, take all waste to the containerpark and do the dishes.
+Please return rented sheets and towels to reception.

 ## Things to bring along
 Besides your personal belongings you need to bring along towels, kitchen towels and bed linen.
-Bed linen can also be rented at the reception.
+Sheet sets and towels can also be rented.